 Read: Books on Egypt for Kids

-These are all full movies, find them online, if your in doubt as to age appropriateness for your kids, give it a Google.
+These are all full movies, find them online, if you are in doubt as to age appropriateness for your kids, give it a Google.

 Back to our main travel in Egypt page.

 I think these kids are pretty well educated on all things Egypt.
 Whatever you want to call it, worldschooling, homeschooling or unschooling,